 What you're drinking: The incendiary Lava Letch, loaded with rum, brandy, raspberry, and ginger.

 TIKI-TI (Los Angeles, CA)

-A five-decade LA institution, Tiki-Ti may be be the tiniest bar on the list (12 seats), but it more than makes up for it by being packed with more Hawaiian ephemera than Mike Love's house and a cocktail list with 92 different choices to rot your teeth.
-It'll make you forget that you're chilling in a divey joint off of Sunset Blvd... until some jackass starts gabbing at you about his screenplay, which isn't a remake of Blue Hawaii
+The scene: A five-decade LA institution, Tiki-Ti may be be the tiniest bar on the list (12 seats), but it more than makes up for it by being packed with more Hawaiian ephemera than Mike Love's house and a cocktail list with 92 different choices to rot your teeth.
+It'll make you forget that you're chilling in a divey joint off of Sunset Blvd... until some jackass starts gabbing at you about his screenplay, which isn't a remake of Blue Hawaii, so who cares.

 PSYCHO SUZI'S MOTOR LOUNGE (Minneapolis, MN)

 The scene: Proudly screaming its commitment to bad taste from atop its riverside patio, Suzi's is like another planet: A planet with three different bars under one roof, all of which are populated with tatted folks drinking froofy drinks and staring at an endless barrage of crap hanging from the ceiling.
 They've also got their own band, Exotik-A-Go-Go, which leads themed nights every weekend.

 What you're drinking: The Shrunken Head, which will result in a shrunken liver due to all the rum, Leblon cachaça, and coconut.